Carolyn Gage papers

 The contents of computer media in this collection has been copied to networked storage for preservation and access; the original directory and file structure was retained and file lists were created.
 Some computer media were unable to be copied.

-Starting in September 2022, Smith College Special Collections will be renumbering many boxes to eliminate duplicate numbers within collections in order to improve researcher experience.
-The following changes will be made in this collection: Accession 2015-S-0045, Boxes 1-14 renumbered as Boxes 26-39
+Between September 2022 and February 2023, Smith College Special Collections renumbered many boxes to eliminate duplicate numbers within collections in order to improve researcher experience.
+The following changes were made in this collection: Accession 2015-S-0045, Boxes 1-14 renumbered as Boxes 26-39

 - Computer media